Torified varieties and their geometries over F_1: Soul e's geometry.

 In the second step, we define the S--object $\mathcal S^\sim(X,T)=(\uuline X,\mathcal A_X,e_X)$ as follows.
 For every affine S--variety $V$, put

 where the union is taken in $\Hom(V_\Z,X)$.
 Put $\mathcal A_X=\O_{X_\C}(X_\C)$, and let

 be the natural map.

-By following through the construction of $\mathcal S^\sim$, we can associate to every affinely torified morphism a morphism of S--objects.
-Note that in the second step, we have to make use of the defining property of affinely torified morphisms: Let $f:X\to X'$ be an affinely torified morphism.
+By following through the construction of $\mathcal S^\sim$, we can associate to every torified morphism a morphism of S--objects.
+Note that in the second step, we have to make use of Lemma \ref{lemma: affinely torified morphisms}: Let $f:X\to X'$ be a torified morphism.
 Then the family of all opens $U$ of $X$ in the maximal torified atlas of $X$ whose image under $f$ is affine covers $X$.
-This allows to define $\mathcal S^\sim(f)$ as the union of the restrictions $\mathcal S^\sim(f_{|U})$ to affine opens.
+This allows us to define $\mathcal S^\sim(f)$ as the union of the restrictions $\mathcal S^\sim(f_{|U})$ to affine opens.
 Thus we defined $\mathcal S^\sim$ as a functor from the category of affinely torified varieties to the category of S--objects.

 \begin{remark} A discussion similar to the one in Remark \ref{remark_torified_gadgets} shows that different affine torifications of the same torified variety $X$ can lead to non-isomorphic S--objects.
 The two torifications of $\A^2$ given in Remark \ref{remark_torified_gadgets} provide an example. \end{remark}